 This section of my blog used to contain myriad articles on a wide range of topics of interest to nonprofits.
-In 2016, I decided to cull it, and to focus on two cutting edge (and sometimes controversial) topics: 1) Bitcoin (and Blockchain), and 2) Crowdfunding.
+In 2016, I decided to cull it, and to focus on two sometimes controversial topics: 1) Bitcoin (and Blockchain), and 2) crowdfunding.

 In 2015, I also began “pinning” noteworthy articles on an array of subjects to my new Pinterest board, Nonprofit News Now!
 You might enjoy checking that site out as well.

 Bitcoin is a new currency that was created in 2009 by an unknown person using the alias Satoshi Nakamoto.
 Transactions are made with no middle men – meaning, no banks!
 Bitcoin can be used to book hotels on Expedia, shop for furniture on Overstock and buy Xbox games.
 But much of the hype is about getting rich by trading it.
 The price of bitcoin skyrocketed into the thousands in 2017.
 (CNN Money)